armory/documentation/_spinnaker_install_admin_guides/fiat-create-permissions.md

 Perform the following steps:

-1. In `fiat-local.yml`, set the value for `auth.permissions.provider.application` parameter to `aggregate`.
+1. Add the line `auth.permissions.provider.application: aggregate` to `SpinnakerService` manifest under key `spec.spinnakerConfig.profiles.fiat` if you are using Operator to deploy Spinnaker, or to `fiat-local.yml` if you are using Halyard.
 2. Add prefixes as a source:

     ```